-The healthcare industry is one of the most highly regulated industries with respect to federal and state oversight of Fraud, Waste, and Abuse.
-As such the Company has implemented a Compliance Program that is overseen by the senior management of the Company (collectively the "Compliance Committee") to assure compliance with the vast regulations and governmental guidance.
+The healthcare industry is one of the most highly regulated industries with respect to federal and state oversight of fraud, waste, and abuse.
+As such the Company has implemented a compliance program that is overseen by the senior management of the Company to assure compliance with the vast regulations and governmental guidance.
 Our program consists of training / education of the employees and monitoring / audits of Company practices.
-The Company actively discusses with the Board of Directors any Compliance related findings as well as any Compliance related issues that may have material effect on the Company.
+The Company actively discusses with the Board of Directors any compliance related findings as well as any compliance related issues that may have a material effect on the Company.